ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 authorized it generates an access token response for the client C containing a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client C and the resource server.

-Is also adds a `cnf` parameter with additional data for the establishment of a secure DTLS channel between the client and the resource server.
-The semantics of the 'cnf' parameter depend on the type of key used between the client and the resource server and control whether the client must use RPK mode or PSK mode to establish a DTLS session with the resource server, see
-{{rpk-mode}} and {{psk-mode}}.
+For RPK mode, the authorization server also adds a `rs_cnf` parameter containing information about the public that is used by the resource server (see {{rpk-mode}}).

+For PSK mode, the authorization server adds a `cnf` parameter containing information about the shared secret that C can use to setup a DTLS session with the resource server (see {{psk-mode}}).

 The Access Token returned by the authorization server then can be used by the client to establish a new DTLS session with the resource